-THE Group 1 Telegraph Handicap is New Zealand’s premier sprinting race with a purse of $250,000 and a long list of champion winners.
+The Group 1 Telegraph Handicap is New Zealand’s premier sprinting race, with a purse of NZ$250,000 and a long list of champion winners.

-The weather usually plays a part in Wellington during the summer, but it can be temperamental which has led to some high-priced outsiders winning in recent times, although the cream has historically risen to the top in the Telegraph Handicap.
+The weather usually plays a part in Wellington during the summer, with temperamental conditions leading to some high-priced outsiders winning in recent times, although the cream has historically risen to the top in the Telegraph Handicap.

 Best Telegraph Handicap bookmakers

 All of our top-ranked betting sites will offer odds on the Group 1 Telegraph Handicap.
-The following bookmakers will have form and markets for the Telegraph Handicap:
+The following bookmakers will have form and markets for the Trentham feature:

 Recent Telegraph Handicap winners